UgurcanAkkok/AreWeRustYet/README.md

   *No*

   Have you ever had an error that you just were so over that you wanted to yeet it back to the caller function?
-Maybe, say, yeet e it?
+Maybe, say, yeet it?
 This page to to track progress on the ability to yeet errors in Rust.

 ### [Are We In Space Yet](https://aerorust.org/catalogue/)  [![GitHub Repo stars](https://img.shields.io/github/stars/AeroRust/are-we-in-space-yet?style=social)](https://github.com/AeroRust/are-we-in-space-yet)  ![GitHub commit activity](https://img.shields.io/github/commit-activity/y/AeroRust/are-we-in-space-yet)  ![GitHub last commit](https://img.shields.io/github/last-commit/AeroRust/are-we-in-space-yet)